 2.14 Trustees may choose not to refer matters to AFSA Regulation and Enforcement if the above criteria (paragraphs 2.9 to 2.13 inclusive) are not met.
 In these matters it may be prudent to make a notation on the administration file indicating that a referral to AFSA Regulation and Enforcement was considered; however, due to the requirements contained within this Inspector-General Practice Statement, the matter was not referred.

-2.15 When a statement of affairs has not been filed, the Inspector-General may write to the trustee to ascertain what attempts have been made to obtain the completed form from the bankrupt.
-This information will then be provided to the Official Receiver who will consider whether to issue a notice pursuant to section 77CA of the Act.
-When a trustee provides information in response to the Inspector-General’s request and a 77CA notice is issued, there will be no expectation that the trustee will refer an allegation of non-compliance with section 54 of the Act to AFSA Regulation and Enforcement.
+2.15 When a statement of affairs has not been filed and the trustee has evidence that the bankrupt is aware of their bankruptcy and the obligation to file a statement of affairs, the trustee may apply for a 77CA notice.
+When the Official Receiver issues a 77CA notice there will be no expectation that the trustee will refer an allegation of non-compliance with section 54 of the Act to AFSA Regulation and Enforcement.

 2.16 The provision of information to the Inspector-General in these circumstances will be deemed compliance with the trustee’s obligations in accordance with paragraph 19(1)(i) of the Act in relation to referring a bankrupt for not filing their statement of affairs form.